spindle-doctor/arch/README.md

 #### INSTALL INSTRUCTIONS:

 1. Set hardware clock to GMT
-2. Create arch linux boot media or net boot
+2. Create arch linux boot media or prepare net boot
-3. Create/reuse EFI partion and root partition
+3. Create/use current EFI partion type EF /boot
+4. Create root partition type 83 /
 4. Boot to arch install media
 5. A command can then be used to get this file—
  `curl https://raw.githubusercontent.com/spindle-doctor/arch/master/notes`